bl94/BL-Capstone-1/README.md

 ## Bootstrapping
-#### Using 95% confidence intervals, I found that bootstrapping with 10,000 iterations produced normal distributions for each variable and the means of the bootstrapped samples aligned with the means of the original samples.
+#### Using 95% confidence intervals I found that bootstrapping with 10,000 iterations produced normal distributions for each variable and the means of the bootstrapped samples aligned with the means of the original samples.
 This is a good indication that the sample data was representative of the population at the time the data was collected in 2016.

 ![health ci](/images/health_ci.png)